brianbuccola/brianbuccola.github.io/work.md

 ## Manuscripts

+- Brian Buccola, Isabelle Dautriche, and Emmanuel Chemla.
+2018.
+[Competition and symmetry in an artificial word learning task][competition-lb].
+Submitted.
 - Brian Buccola and Emmanuel Chemla.
 2018.
 [Two notes on the disjunct alternatives of disjunction][or-snippet].
 Submitted (snippet).
 - Brian Buccola.
 2018.
 [A restriction on the distribution of exclusive *only*][only-snippet].
 Submitted (snippet).
 - Brian Buccola, Manuel Križ, and Emmanuel Chemla.
 2018.
 [Conceptual alternatives: Competition in language and beyond][concepts-lb].
 Submitted.